 You will receive an email confirming that a decision has been made.
 The actual decision is then sent to your address in Sweden.
 Your employer will also receive a notification about the decision by mail.
 When the residence permit card is ready it is sent to you within about a week.

 If you do not apply online

-If you cannot apply online, fill in the form Application for a permit to work in Sweden – for persons in Sweden, no 151011.
+If you cannot apply online, fill in the form Application for Swedish work permit – for applicants who are in Sweden, 149011.
 If your family in Sweden also needs residence permits, each family member must submit their own application.
 The application form specifies which documents you must send with your application.